 The company offers a 90 day money back guarantee, but this offer comes with conditions.
 The purchaser needs to keep the original boxes and is responsible for the return shipping costs.
 If the mattress is determined to be defective within the first year of ownership WCW, Inc. will replace the bed free of charge and also pay shipping.
 Any defects that occur in the mattress after the first year of the warranty and until 10 years afterward will be honored by WCW, Inc., but the customer will be responsible for shipping charges.

 One of my biggest complaints with the Select Comfort® Sleep System is the inability to purchase separate replacement parts as desired.
 After three kids, a dog, and eight years of wear and tear, I have often wished I could replace our existing bed top with a new one.
 I would have loved to upgrade it to a better quality model.
 This just isn’t an option with Select Comfort at the moment.
 I certainly hope that someday soon it becomes one.
 At the present I have my old bed in a Self Storage unit I found until I have time to root around the bladder with a bottle of dish soap looking for leaks.
 I hope to get it up and working properly again with the right parts for our out of town guests who come to visit.
 Otherwise it is just junk ready for the curb.

 I certainly hope this review proves helpful to you.
 Please use the comparison chart to get a visualization of the basic features/policies of the two companies.
 As with all products, there are many pros and cons to consider.
 In our case, we feel that the Natural Form® bed is a better product for our needs and we hope that it will last for us.

 Best Rated Air Mattress Bed Comparison Chart

-Here is a breakdown of my findings when I researched the two companies side by side:
+Here is a breakdown of my findings when I researched the two companies side by side in 2010: